 Amici reiterate that they are neutral about the substantive issues of securities law raised by the parties in this litigation.
 Based on their collective experience and judgment, however, amici believe that this Court's endorsement of the IndyMac rule followed in the decision below would exacerbate district courts' administrative and judicial difficulties in managing securities class actions.

 CONCLUSION

-For the reasons stated, the Court should grant the petition for a writ of certiorari and reverse the decision below.
+For the reasons stated, the Court should reverse the decision below.

 Respectfully submitted,